 The Operas at Puccini Festival

-He composed a limited number of operas, only 12, considering that he wished to create the perfect opera that could be performed permanently in the major theaters of the world.
+He composed a limited number of operas, only 12, considering that his desire was to create the perfect opera, that kind of opera that could be performed permanently in the major theaters of the world.

 Interest, variety, rapidity, synthesis, depth and many scenic tricks are the basic ingredients of his theater.